Collaboration with Kongsberg Group

 Kongsberg Maritime's subsea systems department has developed many types of sensors, and is considered to be a world leader in sensor technology.
 During the 2018 festival, prime minister Erna Solberg officially announced a new collaboration between Kongsberg Gruppen, the Institute of Marine Research, the Norwegian Shipowners' Association and Klaveness to map the amount of plastic in the sea.
 The proposed mapping, of the extent and location of microplastics in the sea, is a pilot project on which the public and private sectors are collaborating.
 The background for the project is the world's growing concern about the amount of plastic that is dumped in the oceans – not just the 15 tons of visible plastic waste that is deposited in the sea every day, but also the microparticles derived from degraded plastic, clothes washing and so on.

 Recently Kongsberg Gruppen has acquired Rolls-Royce Commercial Marine, as a result gaining 3,600 new employees.
 The acquisition is considered to be very important for the Norwegian maritime industry.
-In total, Kongsberg Gruppen will have approximately 8000 employees outside of its defence division.
+In total, Kongsberg Gruppen will have approximately 8000 employees outside of its defense division.

 These are all examples of the positive elements that are massively undercommunicated in the debate that you raise.
 Kongsberg Gruppen is a conglomerate that actively works with so much more than weapons and munitions; it is also important to note that we do not have a direct collaboration with Kongsberg Defence, which is an independent legal entity – and with which we have no financial transactions.
 As I see it, the company operates within a strict regulatory framework and is committed to continuous innovation in order to create better and safer products, whilst being environmentally considerate.